ibm-ecosystem-engineering/ibm-gsi-cloudnative-journey/docs/developer-intermediate/deploy-app.md

 ## Create an application

-The following steps will help you deplpy your first application in your own namespace inside your OpenShift development environment.
+The following steps will help you deploy your first application in your own namespace inside your OpenShift development environment.

 ### 1. Open the Web Terminal